Making of: Line drawing tutorial

 15 May 2017

 People ask me how I write my interactive tutorials.
 I can point at the HTML+CSS+JS but that doesn’t show the process.
-On this page I’ll recreate the first half of my line drawing tutorial[1], using d3.js v4[2].
+On this page I’ll recreate the first half of my line drawing tutorial[1], showing the an implementation using D3.js v4[2].
+The implementation style will be similar if you use jQuery.
+I also have another page showing an implementation using the Vue/React/Svelte declarative style[3].

 This is an interactive tutorial about making interactive tutorials.

 You should know some Javascript to follow the tutorial.
 It will help if you know some SVG and HTML.
-I use D3 here but the techniques would work with other libraries too.
-If you’re interested in making your own, I recommend trying to recreate the diagrams yourself while following the tutorial.
+If you’re interested in making your own interactive pages, I recommend trying to recreate the diagrams yourself while following the tutorial.

 1 Web page#